LitSignal/site-policy/Policies/github-terms-of-service.md

 This license does not grant GitHub the right to sell your Content or otherwise distribute it outside of our Service.

 #### 5. License Grant to Other Users
-Any Content you post publicly, including issues, comments, and contributions to other Users' repositories, may be viewed by others.
-By setting your repositories to be viewed publicly, you agree to allow others to view and "fork" your repositories (this means that others may make their own copies of your Content in repositories they control).
+Any Content you post publicly, including issues, comments, and contributions to other Users' modules, may be viewed by others.
+By setting your modules to be viewed publicly, you agree to allow others to view and duplicate your modules.

-If you set your pages and repositories to be viewed publicly, you grant each User of GitHub a nonexclusive, worldwide license to access your Content through the GitHub Service, and to use, display and perform your Content, and to reproduce your Content solely on GitHub as permitted through GitHub's functionality.
-You may grant further rights if you [adopt a license](/articles/adding-a-license-to-a-repository/#including-an-open-source-license-in-your-repository).
+If you set your modules to be viewed publicly, you grant each User of GitHub a nonexclusive, worldwide license to access your Content through the GitHub Service, and to use, display and perform your Content, and to reproduce your Content solely on GitHub as permitted through GitHub's functionality.
+You may grant further rights if you [adopt a license](/articles/adding-a-license-to-a-module/#including-an-open-source-license-in-your-module).

-#### 6. Contributions Under Repository License
+#### 6. Contributions Under Module License
-Whenever you make a contribution to a repository containing notice of a license, you license your contribution under the same terms, and you agree that you have the right to license your contribution under those terms.
+Whenever you make a contribution to a module containing notice of a license, you license your contribution under the same terms, and you agree that you have the right to license your contribution under those terms.
 If you have a separate agreement to license your contributions under different terms, such as a contributor license agreement, that agreement will supercede.

 Isn't this just how it works already?
 Yep.
 This is widely accepted as the norm in the open-source community; it's commonly referred to by the shorthand "inbound=outbound".
 We're just making it explicit.